geek-cookbook/geek-cookbook/manuscript/recipes/mealie.md

 ### Mealie is served!

 Launch the mealie stack by running ```docker stack deploy mealie -c <path -to-docker-compose.yml>```.
-The first time you access Mealie at https://<YOUR URL/>, you might think there's something wrong.
+The first time you access Mealie at https://**YOUR FQDN**, you might think there's something wrong.
 There are **no** recipes, and no instructions.
 Hover over the little plus sign at the bottom right, and within a second, two icons appear.
 Click the "link" icon to import a recipe from a URL:

 ![Mealie Screenshot](../images/mealie-import-recipe.png)

+[^penguinfood]: I scraped all these recipes from https://www.food.com/search/penguin
 [^1]: If you plan to use Mealie for fancy things like an early-morning alarm to defrost the chicken, you may need to customize the [Traefik Forward Auth][tfa] rules, or even remove them entirely, for unauthenticated API access.
 [^2]: If you think Mealie is tasty, encourage the developer :cook: to keep on cookin', by [sponsoring him](https://github.com/sponsors/hay-kot) :heart: